rickosborne/cascades/md/09-1-4-authoritative.md

 I didn't want to live with my parents for the rest of my life, so one day I answered an ad in the paper.
 It was on a whim, really.
 I started out in this tiny airline you've never heard of, doing three quick turns a day so I could be home in time for dinner.
-Along the way I realized that I got what I wanted."
+Along the way I realized that I'd already gotten what I'd wanted."

 "How's that?"